SURYA-SEKHAR-DARIPA/average-epam-java/README.md

 # Average

-Complete the code to compute average value of a given sequence of numbers.

-A sequence consists of **integer** values.
-It may be up to 100 values in length and it finishes with `0`.
+The purpose of this exercise is to train you to use simple loops and conditional statements.

+Estimated workload of this exercise is _20 min_.

+### Description

+Please, proceed to [Average](src/main/java/com/epam/rd/autotasks/Average.java) class and write a program that reads a sequence of integer values from standard output and finds the average value.

+Details:

+- You must read sequence values until the next one is `0`.
+Zero value means end of the input sequence.
+- The sequence is guaranteed to contain at least one value.
-Average value is also an **integer**.
+- Average value is also an **integer**.
 Use **integer** operations.

-Get a sequence of numbers from standard input and print the result to standard output.

-## Examples
+### Examples

 ---
 Input: `1 2 3 4 5 0`